seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 **Methodological insight.**

 This scenario tested not explanation, but reconsideration.
 Its failure to revise was revealing.
-We need evaluations that stress dialogue turns—and how, not just what, decisions are made.
+We need evaluations that test whether models can revise—not just defend—their initial stance.
 Governance that judges process, not only outcome.

 **Closing resonance.**